Take advantage of this deal today!

 Spend 3 nights in Kuta at the Adi Dharma Hotel Large, comfortable rooms.
 Very friendly and relaxed atmosphere.
 Great for single traveller, couple or families on a budget.
-Balinese architecture hotel around a central pool area and well maintained gardens.
-Rooms are large, clean, comfortable, and well presented.
-The family rooms are particularly spacious and offer great value for money.
-All rooms and facilities have just been renovated and all staffs are polite and helpful.
+Balinese architecture hotel around a central pool area as well as well maintained gardens.
+Rooms are large, clean and also very comfortable.
+The family rooms are particularly spacious and also offer great value for money.
+All rooms and facilities have just been renovated and all staff are polite as well as helpful.
 In the heart of Kuta close to the main shops and restaurants.
 Only a short walk to Poppies ll Lane or to the main street, Jalan Legian or Kuta beach.

-Bali has long been equated with an exotic paradise, a picturesque vision of green rice fields and plantations, soaring volcanoes, cool lakes and rushing rivers, lush forests and palm fringed beaches.
+Bali has long been equated with an exotic paradise, a picturesque vision of green rice fields and plantations, soaring volcanoes, cool lakes and rushing rivers, lush forests as well as palm fringed beaches.
 It is Indonesia’s number one tourist destination!

-The next three nights travel to Ubud to the Bali Spirit.
+The next three nights travel to Ubud to the Bali Spirit Hotel.
 Ideal for those wanting to be away from the main centre of Ubud.
 A peaceful setting with good views.
 Every room has a balcony and panoramic views.
-As this is on a steep slope it is not suited to the elderly.
+As this is on a steep slope, we do not recommend it for the elderly.
 A secluded and peaceful hideaway positioned on the side of a valley overlooking the Tjampuhan River.
 Located just off Monkey Forest Road only 10 minutes to Ubud in the free shuttle.

 Sightseeing in Bali is usually a relaxing undertaking, with many of the island’s best attractions centred round the breathtaking beaches; but a step away from the sugary white sands and warm waters to the verdant, tropical interior of the island is enough to discover that there is much more to this popular island than just its glorious beaches.